Bregman Circumcenters: Monotonicity and Forward Weak Convergence

+The remainder of the work is organized as follows.
 In \cref{sec:Preliminaries}, we collect fundamental definitions and facts.
 In \cref{sec:Monotonicity}, we introduce the forward Bregman monotonicity and investigate the weak convergence of the forward Bregman monotone sequence.
-In \cref{sec:Bregmancircumcentermethods}, we introduce the forward Bregman circumcenter mapping induced by a finite set of operators, and specify sufficient conditions for the weak convergence of the forward Bregman circumcenter method to a point in the intersection of fixed point sets of the related operators.
-Moreover, we provide particular examples to illuminate our hypotheses and main result under general Bregman distance.
+In \cref{sec:Bregmancircumcentermethods}, we introduce the forward Bregman circumcenter mapping induced by a finite set of operators and specify sufficient conditions for the weak convergence of the forward Bregman circumcenter method to a point in the intersection of fixed point sets of the related operators.
+Moreover, we provide particular examples to illuminate our hypotheses and main results under general Bregman distances.

 We now turn to the notation used in this paper. $\Gamma_{0} (\mathcal{H}) $ is the set of proper closed convex functions from $\mathcal{H}$ to $\left]-\infty, +\infty\right]$.
 Let $f:\mathcal{H} \to \left]-\infty, +\infty\right]$ be proper.
 The \emph{domain} (\emph{conjugate function, gradient, subgradient}, respectively) of $f$ is denoted by $\dom f$ ($f^{*}$, $\nabla f$, $\partial f$, respectively).
 We say $f$ is \emph{coercive} if $\lim_{\norm{x} \to +\infty} f(x) = +\infty$.
 Let $C$ be a nonempty subset of $\mathcal{H}$.
 Its \emph{interior} and \emph{boundary} are abbreviated by $\inte C$ and $\bd C$, respectively. $C$ is an \emph{affine subspace} of $\mathcal{H}$ if $C \neq \varnothing$ and $(\forall \rho\in\mathbb{R})$ $\rho C + (1-\rho)C = C$.